Trump mulls Supreme Court choice from 2 or 3 candidates | New Country 923

 BERKELEY HEIGHTS, N.J.
 (AP) — Savoring the suspense, President Donald Trump is weighing his choice on a replacement for retiring Supreme Court Justice Anthony Kennedy from the seclusion of his golf club in New Jersey.
 And he’s consulting with the vice president and others as he zeroes in on a nominee.

+On Saturday morning, Trump tweeted: “Big decision will soon be made on our next Justice of the Supreme Court!”

-Ahead of a Monday night announcement from the East Room in the White House, the president told reporters he was focused on four people and “of the four people I have it down to three or two.”
-He was having dinner Friday night with Vice President Mike Pence, who has also been meeting with the finalists.
+The president, who is planning a Monday night announcement from the East Room in the White House, has told reporters that he was focused on four people and “of the four people I have it down to three or two.”
+He had dinner Friday night with Vice President Mike Pence, who has also been meeting with the finalists.

 The president’s top contenders include federal appeals court judges Amy Coney Barrett, Brett Kavanaugh and Raymond Kethledge, with federal appeals court judge Thomas Hardiman still considered in the mix.
 As part of the rollout process, the White House has been preparing information packages on all four, said two people familiar with the process who were not authorized to speak publicly and spoke on condition of anonymity.